alxhotel/angular-openvidu/README.md

 #### OpenViduHangoutsComponent

-*This a default component for creating a video chat.*
+*This is the default component for creating a video chat.*

 It is implemented on top of the `OpenViduDirective`, and has a pre-set template and styles based on [Google Hangouts](https://hangouts.google.com).
 If you require a more customised video chat, you will need to use the `OpenViduDirective` and implement your own component.